Voices

 Reflection: Three honest things about yourself you've never said in a group setting.

 This week is practical.
-Participants learn how to express what they feel clearly, listen to others without fixing or dismissing, and communicate in ways that actually build connection rather than distance.
+Participants learn how to express what they feel clearly, listen to others without fixing or dismissing, and communicate in ways that build connection rather than distance.

-The programme closes with a real gathering in Lagos for 40–50 participants.
-After four weeks of online learning and reflection, this is where it becomes physical — people in the same room, sharing what they've learned and what's shifted for them.
+The programme closes with a real gathering in Lagos for 40-50 participants.
+After four weeks of online learning, this is where it becomes physical: people in the same room, sharing what has shifted for them.
+It is a meaningful close, not just a logistical endpoint.
+Every participant who wants to speak gets to speak.

-- —Opening circle and post-programme self-assessment
+- +Opening circle and post-programme self-assessment

-- —Storytelling circle — participants share in their own words
+- +Storytelling circle: participants share in their own words

-- —Video testimonials captured with participant consent
+- +20+ video testimonials captured with participant consent

-- —Peer connection and programme close
+- +Peer connection and programme close

 Young Nigerians